Nerogar/OneTrainer/LAUNCH-SCRIPTS.md

 - `OT_PYTHON_CMD`: Sets the Host's Python executable.
 It's used for creating the Python Venvs.
 This can be used to force the usage of a specific Python version's binary (such as `python3.10`) whenever the host has multiple versions installed.
 However, it's *always* recommended to use Conda or Pyenv instead, rather than relying on the host's unreliable system-wide Python binaries (which might change or be removed with system updates), so we don't recommend changing this option unless you *really* know what you're doing.
 Defaults to `python`.

 - `OT_PYTHON_VENV`: Sets the name (or an absolute/relative path) of the Python Venv.
 If a name or relative path is used, it will be relative to the OneTrainer directory.
-Defaults to `.venv`.
+Defaults to `venv`.

 - `OT_PREFER_VENV`: If set to `true`, Conda will be ignored even if it exists on the system, and Python Venv will be used instead.
 This ensures that people who use `pyenv` (to choose which Python version to run on the host) can easily set up their desired Python Venv environments.
 Defaults to `false`.